BookMachine Unplugged 2019: Talking Tech

 Nadia Odunayo (CEO, The StoryGraph)

-Nadia is CEO at The StoryGraph, a company exploring the intersection between storytelling and software.
-Before that, she co-directed Ignition Works, a company that did a mix of in-house product development and software consultancy, helping large firms to manage their cloud platforms.
+Nadia is founder and CEO of The StoryGraph, a new website for avid readers.
+Before that, she co-directed Ignition Works, a company that helps large firms to manage their cloud platforms.
 She previously worked at Pivotal and originally learnt to code at Makers Academy in London.
-She maintains speakerline.io in her spare time.
+She reads, goes to dance classes, and maintains speakerline.io in her spare time.

 BOOKMACHINE UNPLUGGED 2019